chainguard-images/images/TERRAFORM.md

 level configs for each harness types are provided as a method for "global" configuration.

-A copy/pastable example with inline comments is available below for those working with a _local_ registry and `docker`.
-To prevent different configuration existing in the tree, this file is typically included as a `main_override.tf` (see [overrides](https://developer.hashicorp.com/terraform/language/files/override)) and not committed.
+Several copy/pasteable examples are below with descriptions for various local development setups.
+To prevent different configurations from existing in the tree, these are usually configured through a `main_override.tf` (see [overrides](https://developer.hashicorp.com/terraform/language/files/override)) that is not commited.

+If you're using a local docker backed registry:

 ```hcl
 # main_override.tf